cedadev/ipcc_ddc_site/ddc_anon-download_terms.md

 <h2>Privacy</h2>

- We collect no personal information about you when you visit this Web site, unless otherwise stated or unless you choose to provide this information to us.
+<p>We collect no personal information about you when you visit this Web site, unless otherwise stated or unless you choose to provide this information to us.
 However, we collect and store certain information automatically.
-What we collect and store automatically is:
+What we collect and store automatically is:</p>

 <ul>
 <li> The Internet Protocol (IP) address of the domain from which you access the Internet (e.g., 123.456.789.012) whether yours individually or provided as a proxy by your Internet Service Provider (ISP)</li>